Origin, Westernization, Sanskritization and Modernization of caste system

 Westernization of caste-system

 Rise of European powers with Renaissance Movement – The Process of Westernization started with the Renaissance during late middle ages in Italy around 14th century.
 This cultural movement has profoundly affected European intellectual life.
 It started in Italy, and spread to the rest of Europe by the 17th century.

 The Renaissance movement was a cultural movement that profoundly affected European intellectual life.
 Its influence was felt everywhere, in literature, philosophy, art, music, politics, science, religion, and other aspects of intellectual inquiry.
 The sincere knowledge seekers of Western world did not care for inconveniences or challenges for creating modern civilization.
 They sacrificed their time (for about two centuries), energies and comforts in search of knowledge.
 Then only they could develop great modern scientific knowledge, technique and wealth.

 Europe set out on path of scientific and technological change.
 Reliance on observation and rationality had led to many inventions in the field of science and technology.
 The invention of printing, being one of them has helped in the dissemination of ideas from the later 15th century onwards.

-In 1492 the “discovery” of the “New World” by Christopher Columbus challenged the classical world-view.
+Changes due to the development of technology – In 1492 the “discovery” of the “New World” by Christopher Columbus challenged the classical world-view.
 It changed the relationship between different parts of the world.
 It led to the rise of the European Maritime economics, the colonization of the Americans and South and Southeast Asia.

 Process of Westernization of Caste system